deep-foundation/deepclient/README.md

 ## Running Tests

-To run the test suite, execute the following command from the root directory of the project:
+To run the test suite, execute the following commands from the root directory of the project:

 ```
 cd python